TarasSh15/DevOps_online_Ivano-Frankivsk_2022Q1Q2/m4/task4.1/README.md

 <img src="images/grepandfind.jpg">

-12 ) To organize a screen-by-screen print of the contents of the /etc directory we can execute:
+12 ) To organize a screen-by-screen print of the contents of the /etc directory we can execute.

-``ls /etc/ | less``
+Before we must use command **tty** to determine redirect console.

+``ls /etc > /dev/pts/1``

 13 ) Device files are generally stored in the /dev directory.Device files are denoted as the following: